BE SPIRITUALLY MINDED

-The Scripture affirms this truth in Galatians 5:
+The Scripture affirms this truth.

 22 But the fruit of the Spirit is love, joy, peace, a quiet mind, kind acts, well-doing, faith,

 23 Gentle behaviour, control over desires: against such there is no law.
-(BBE).

-Paul affirms this truth in Romans 8:
+Paul affirms this truth in his epistle to the Romans.

-5 “Those who are dominated by the sinful nature think about sinful things, but those who are controlled by the Holy Spirit think about things that please the Spirit.
+5 Those who are dominated by the sinful nature think about sinful things, but those who are controlled by the Holy Spirit think about things that please the Spirit.

 6 So letting your sinful nature control your mind leads to death.

 Sadly, many born-again believers who have the Holy Spirit indwelling their hearts are not experiencing and manifesting the peace of God in their minds because they would not allow the Holy Spirit to control their minds.

-Being spiritually minded implies refusing to be controlled, dominated, influenced, ruled or governed by your five natural senses – what you can see, hear, feel, taste or touch (2 Cor.
+Being spiritually minded implies refusing to be controlled, dominated, influenced, ruled, or governed by your five natural senses – what you can see, hear, feel, taste, or touch (2 Cor.
 5:7).

-Until Elisha’s servant’s spiritual eyes were opened so that he also could see beyond the natural he remained restless, fearful and fretful (2 Kings 6:15-17).
+Until Elisha’s servant’s spiritual eyes were opened so that he also could see beyond the natural, he remained restless, fearful, and fretful (2 Kings 6:15-17).

-Lastly, it is to be heavenly minded.
+Lastly, to be spiritually minded is to be heavenly minded.

-Being spiritually minded is setting your mind on things above, and not on things on the earth (Col. 3:2).
+Being spiritually minded is setting your mind on things above and not on things on the earth (Col. 3:2).

 1 “Let not your heart be troubled; you believe in God, believe also in Me.